-There are several different ways you can configure your router to connect to the Internet and your devices:
+There are several different ways you can configure your router to connect to the Internet and connect to your clients:

-- D-Link Setup Wizard This wizard will launch when you log in to the router for the first time.
-Refer to "Quick Setup Wizard" on page 15. - QRS Mobile App Use your iOS or Android device to configure your router.
-Refer to "QRS Mobile App" on page 22. - Manual Setup Log in to the router and manually configure your router (advanced users only).
-Refer to "Setup" on page 29.
+- D-Link Setup Wizard This wizard will launch when you log into the router for the first time.
+Refer to page 14. - QRS Mobile App Use your iPhone, iPad, or iPod Touch to configure your router.
+Refer to page 21 - Manual Setup Log into the router and manually configure your router (advanced users only).
+Refer to page 27.